secretable/secretable/README.md

 # Secretable

 Secretable is a telegram bot for managing passwords and others secrets stored in Google Sheets.
 Convenient management of your secrets in the messenger.
 Strong encryption AES256 + PKCS 8 + PBKDF2.
 Using Google Sheets as storage allows you to track changes, easily make backups, and work without encryption with raw data.
+Share passwords for other users and chats.

 ### About security:
 - In encrypted mode, Google Sheets do not store any open data other than description.